tc39/notes/es6/2013-09/sept-19.md

 AVK: it would be nice if there was a recommendation for how to do namespacing, for other specs etc.

+WH: Asks about ordering semantics

 RWS: there is an unresolved issue about ordering of different types of work in microtasks (promises vs. `MutationObserver`s vs. `Object.observe`); this is still undecided.

 ...
 Moved on to the performance slides.

+WH: The slides are comparing the proposed language mechanism to polling, which is a bad choice for the comparison control group.
+If I were implementing observers in existing ES5, I definitely would not do polling; I'd set dirty flags and keep a list of dirty things.
+That should be the control group for the performance comparisons.

 RWS: the point of these graphs was not to show anything particularly interesting, but to show that there were no major surprises awaiting implementations.